 • What does a normal group meeting look like?
 Every group is different but most groups include time for personal sharing, bible study, prayer.
 They usually last about an hour and half and most meet in the home of the leader.
 Most groups include between 8 – 14 adults.

 • Are all the groups open to join?
-Most of the groups are open but some are temporarily closed.
-At times groups need to close when they have become so full that they are not able to receive new group members.
+Most of the groups are open but some are temporarily closed as they are so “FULL” of people they are unable to accommodate new guests.
 Look under “Status” for the groups you are interested in to see if they are currently “OPEN” or “FULL” and contact those that are OPEN.

 • How long am I committing for?
 Any participation will be valuable.
 Typically we find that Groups often ‘renew’ about once a year giving those in the group a chance to consider if they want to continue meeting with that group.
 Whether you’ve been in the group a month or 1 year when the group’s annual renewal happens, it may be a good time to make an intentional decision about committing going forward.